 The only cases in which the framework collective agreement does not apply to employees in executive positions (Leitende Angestellte – LA) are if the terms agreed upon in the individual contracts correspond at least to the conditions of the framework collective agreement in every respect.
 Particularly distinctive elements include, first and foremost, very long notice periods and claims for compensation that pay well above average in the event of post-contractual non-competition clauses in favour of the employer.

 The VAA concludes a collective salary agreement for young professionals with the Federal Association of Employers in Chemistry (Bundesarbeitgeberverband Chemie – BAVC).
 This is where the amount of the annual salary for the second year of employment is regulated.

 Salaries for the first year of employment are agreed on a discretionary basis.
-The collectively agreed minimum annual salaries for the second year of employment were as follows for 2016:
+For the second year of employment, the collectively agreed minimum annual remuneration for the 2019 calendar year is:

-The increase is in line with the general development of rates in collective pay agreements, taking into account the overall term of 24 months.
+The increase is in line with the general development of rates in collective pay agreements.

 In these times of globalisation and demographic change, the general climate for managers is changing at an increasingly rapid rate, including for managers in the chemical and pharmaceutical industry.
 The VAA has been concluding social partnership agreements with the Federal Association of Employers in Chemistry (Bundesarbeitgeberverband Chemie – BAVC) since 1992 in order to adapt to the new developments in working life.

 Social partnership agreements have also shown themselves to be a successful tool in issues concerning not only the VAA and BAVC, but also the Mining, Chemical and Energy Industrial Union (Industriegewerkschaft Bergbau, Chemie, Energie – IG BCE) as a social partner.
 In this way, a trilateral agreement has been drawn up to set out the principles defining employment in executive positions in the chemical industry.